Targeted advertising: Network

 Advertising networks use behavioral targeting in a different way than individual sites.
-Since they serve many advertisements across many different sites, they are able to build up a picture of the likely demographic makeup of internet users.
+Since they serve many advertisements across many different sites, they can build up a picture of the likely demographic makeup of internet users.

 Data from a visit to one website can be sent to many different companies, including Microsoft and Google subsidiaries, Facebook, Yahoo, many traffic-logging sites, and smaller ad firms.

-This data can sometimes be sent to more than 100 websites, and shared with business partners, advertisers, and other third parties for business purposes.
+This data can sometimes be sent to more than 100 websites and shared with business partners, advertisers, and other third parties for business purposes.
 The data is collected using cookies, web beacons and similar technologies, and/or a third-party ad serving software, to automatically collect information about site users and site activity.
-Some servers even record the page that referred you to them, websites you visit after them, which ads you see and which ads you click on.
+Some servers even record the page that referred you to them, the websites you visit after them, which ads you see, and which ads you click on.

 Online advertising uses cookies, a tool used specifically to identify users, as a means of delivering targeted advertising by monitoring the actions of a user on the website.
 For this purpose, the cookies used are called tracking cookies.
-An ad network company such as Google uses cookies to deliver advertisements adjusted to the interests of the user, control the number of times that the user sees an ad and "measure" whether they are advertising the specific product to the customer's preferences.
+An ad network company such as Google uses cookies to deliver advertisements adjusted to the interests of the user, control the number of times that the user sees an ad, and "measure" whether they are advertising the specific product to the customer's preferences.

-This data is collected without attaching the people's names, address, email address or telephone number, but it may include device identifying information such as the IP address, MAC address, cookie or other device-specific unique alphanumerical ID of your computer, but some stores may create guest IDs to go along with the data.
+This data is collected without attaching the people's names, addresses, email addresses, or telephone numbers, but it may include device identifying information such as the IP address, MAC address, web browser information, cookie, or other device-specific unique alphanumerical ID of your computer, but some stores may create guest IDs to go along with the data.

 Cookies are used to control displayed ads and to track browsing activity and usage patterns on sites.
-This data is used by companies to infer people's age, gender, and possible purchase interests so that they could make customized ads that you would be more likely to click on.
+This data is used by companies to infer people's age, gender, and possible purchase interests so that they can make customized ads that you would be more likely to click on.

 An example would be a user seen on football sites, business sites, and male fashion sites.
 A reasonable guess would be to assume the user is male.
-Demographic analyses of individual sites provided either internally (user surveys) or externally (Comscore \ Netratings) allow the networks to sell audiences rather than sites.
+Demographic analyses of individual sites provided either internally (user surveys) or externally (Comscore\Netratings) allow the networks to sell audiences rather than sites.

 Although advertising networks were used to sell this product, this was based on picking the sites where the audiences were.
 Behavioral targeting allows them to be slightly more specific about this.